 - Screen Magnifier – This is the screen magnification software included with ChromeOS.
 The magnification function in ChromeOS doesn’t have a unique product name like other platforms.

-- Hey, Google – This is Google’s personal assistant, which is available in the Google Chrome browser, ChromeOS, and many Android devices.
+- Hey, Google – This is Google’s personal assistant, which is available on the Google Chrome browser, ChromeOS, and many Android devices.

 Professional Development for Educators